stamparm/maltrail/sensor/docs/REPORT.md

    `PROCESS_COUNT 1`.
 If one-per-bucket was the intent, the reset branch needs to add the pair too.
 3. **The suppression window is the machine's core count.** `sec // PROCESS_COUNT` means a 16-core host suppresses for 16 s and a 4-core host for 4 s, and the aggregate rate scales with the worker count on top of that.
-See `docs/COMPATIBILITY.md` §2.14 for what the sensor does instead.
+See `docs/COMPATIBILITY.md` §2, difference 14, for what the sensor does instead.

 ---